 - 1. Prior to administration, inspect the syringe or infusion bag for foaming.
 If foaming is present, let foam dissipate before administering XENPOZYME. - 2.
-Use an in-line low protein-binding 0.2 micron filter during administration.
+Use a low-protein binding, 0.2 micron, in-line filter during administration.
 The following materials can be used: polyolefin or polyvinylchloride (PVC) with DEHP for infusion bags, polypropylene for syringes, polyurethane or PVC DEHP-free for infusion sets and polyethersulfone or polytetrafluoroethylene for in-line filters. - 3.
 Infuse XENPOZYME using the infusion rates described in Table 5 and Table 6.
 In absence of infusion-associated reactions, increase infusion rate per the steps of infusion as indicated (+/- 5 minutes).
 Each step of infusion will last for 20 minutes with the exception of the final step which should last until completion of the infusion volume. - 4.
-At the end of the infusion, flush the infusion line with 0.9% Sodium Chloride Injection, USP using the same infusion rate as the one used for the last part of the infusion.
+At the end of the infusion, flush the infusion line with 0.9% Sodium Chloride Injection, USP using the same infusion rate as the one used for the last part of the infusion. - 5.
+Do not infuse XENPOZYME in the same intravenous line with other products.